Youth I.D.E.A.S. 51

 3 July 2020

-the world’s virtual banks equalled USD 18.6 billion in 2018, with 26 million users and 50 million accounts.
-It is expected that the growth of virtual banks is rapid and the total value will increase to USD 63 billion in 2024, with 98 million users and 187 million accounts1.
+According to a Business Insider research service report, the total value of all the world’s virtual banks equalled USD 18.6 billion in 2018, with 26 million users and 50 million accounts.
+It is expected that the growth of virtual banks is rapid and the total value will increase to USD 63 billion in 2024, with 98 million users and 187 million accounts.

 The Hong Kong Monetary Authority published a revised set of guidelines on the authorisation of virtual banks in 2018.
 Its objective is to promote financial inclusion by encouraging FinTech and innovation in Hong Kong and to offer a new kind of customer experience.
 The Authority issued 8 virtual bank licences last year.
-Two of them have already started to operate, whilst the rest are expected to launch soon2.
+Two of them have already started to operate, whilst the rest are expected to launch soon.
 This will greatly impact the ecology of the financial service industry in Hong Kong.

 “Virtual banks” are banks that primarily deliver retail banking services through the internet or other forms of electronic channels instead of physical branches.
-Their clients include both individuals and small- and medium-sized enterprises (SMEs)3.
+Their clients include both individuals and small- and medium-sized enterprises (SMEs).
 It is expected that the development of FinTech in Hong Kong can be enhanced through virtual banks.
 The cost of operating virtual banks can be much lower since they do not have physical branches.
 They can also operate around the clock for the convenience of customers.
 Therefore, virtual banks have greater incentives to provide services to people with low assets and low incomes and to SMEs, such as convenient small loans, which helps to facilitate economic diversification and, ultimately, to achieve financial inclusion.

 In view of this, this study aims to look at the bank service requirements of young active bank users and business operators (the main client group of virtual banks) as well as their confidence in and worries regarding virtual banking.
 Firstly, it tries to understand these aspects through an on-site youth survey.
 Secondly, it tries to understand the specific situations and common problems they encounter with bank services through in-depth interviews with young active bank users and business operators.
 Thirdly, it tries to understand the advantages and disadvantages of the development of virtual banks in Hong Kong as well as the challenges they face through expert interviews.
 By synthesising these analyses and information, it is hoped that feasible recommendations can be made to facilitate young people’s access to financial services through virtual banking and to respond to the needs of young people.